 Anyone who’s been frustrated knows it can consume a lot of your mental energy and thinking space.
 This can significantly impact your situational awareness.
 In fact, depending on the level of frustration, your brain can be hijacked by all-consuming thoughts about what is causing the angst.
 While operating at an emergency scene, frustration may draw […]

 On this episode I interview Sean Balantic.
 After serving 6 years active duty as a United States Marine, Sean served as a federal firefighter prior to being employed by the Rochester, New York Fire Department where he has served for almost 7 years.
-Sean is assigned as a firefighter on Truck […]
+Sean is assigned as a firefighter on Truck 3.
+In this interview, […]

 In this article we discuss three types of stress: Acute stress, episodic acute stress and chronic stress.
 First responders can, and often do, experience all three.
 Stress can impact firefighter situational awareness and, equally concerning, stress can have devastating long-term impacts.